Martha Atwell: Early life and career

+From 1934 to 1941, she directed episodes of the American Family Robinson, a radio serial which was critical of the New Deal and produced by the National Industrial Council, an arm of the National Association of Manufacturers.

 For other producers, she oversaw production of episodes of The Editor's Daughter, Hearts in Harmony, and Linda's First Love.
 Atwell rarely agreed to artists' special requests, running her productions according to the rules set down by the Hummerts.
 She was also noted for her insistence on punctuality.
-Others have described her as "wonderfully kind".
+On the other hand, CBS vice president James Davidson Taylor, speaking in 1946, recalled how "wonderfully kind and helpful" Atwell had been during his early days as an aspiring announcer/producer.

+Personal life and death

 Atwell never married.
 Her death appears to have been a suicide; she was discovered floating in a bathtub in her apartment.